DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 - GLYPH&lt;SM590000&gt; A user connects to the server using the user profile ALICE.
 - GLYPH&lt;SM590000&gt; USER and CURRENT USER initially have the same value of ALICE.
-- GLYPH&lt;SM590000&gt; ALICE calls an SQL procedure that is named proc1, which is owned by user profile JOE and was created to adopt JOE's authority when it is called.
+- GLYPH&lt;SM590000&gt; ALICE calls an SQL procedure that is named proc1, which is owned by user profile JOE and was created to adopt JOE’s authority when it is called.
 - GLYPH&lt;SM590000&gt; While the procedure is running, the special register USER still contains the value of ALICE because it excludes any adopted authority.
 The special register CURRENT USER contains the value of JOE because it includes any adopted authority.
 - GLYPH&lt;SM590000&gt; When proc1 ends, the session reverts to its original state with both USER and CURRENT USER having the value of ALICE.